ucsb-cs156/OLD-website-originial-repo/_topics/csil_via_ssh_from_macos.md

 no display name and no $DISPLAY environment variable
 ```

+then there are two options:

+1. Use the Remote Desktop option (see below)
+2. Use X11 with XQuartz (see below)(though ECI notes that X11 is deprecated as of Fall 2020)

 then you need to install XQuartz as explained below, log out, log in, and try again.

+# Connecting with Remote Desktop

+Instructions for connecting to CSIL via Remote Desktop appear here: <https://doc.engr.ucsb.edu/display/EPK/Remote+Access+to+Computer+Science+Computing+Labs>

+With this option, you have a window on your local computer that shows the entire Linux Desktop on the remote machine.
+It is different from the X11 options we used in the past.

+# Using X11 with XQuartz

+Note that this option is now considered deprecated by ECI in favor of the Remote Desktop option (per [this article](https://doc.engr.ucsb.edu/pages/viewpage.action?pageId=5112076)

-# Installing XQuartz
+## Installing XQuartz

-## What is XQuartz and why do I need to install it?
+First: What is XQuartz and why do I need to install it?

 When you use the `ssh` command to access CSIL in a terminal window, essentially you are running all your software on CSIL in a terminal
 window on CSIL, and just connecting your Mac's terminal window to the CSIL terminal window over the internet.
 That's what the ssh